-Margaret Douglas was born on 8 October 1515 at Harbottle Castle in Northumberland.
+She was born on 8 October 1515 at Harbottle Castle in Northumberland.
 Her mother was Margaret Tudor (1489-1541), daughter of Henry VII and widow of James IV of Scotland, who had married Archibald Douglas, 6th Earl of Angus in 1514 (they divorced in 1527).
 The young Margaret, who was very beautiful, lived for a time with her aunt Princess Mary and then became a lady-in-waiting to Anne Boleyn and led an eventful life, being imprisoned in the Tower of London on several occasions.
 On 6 July 1544 at St James' Palace in London she married Matthew Stewart, 13th Earl of Lennox, who was a descendant of James I of Scotland.
 Their second son Henry, Lord Darnley married Mary, Queen of Scots and was murdered in 1567.
 Matthew died after being shot in the back in a skirmish at Stirling Castle in 1571.
 None of her eight children survived her and she died, in poverty, on 9 March 1578 (New Style dating).
-She was buried at the expense of Elizabeth I, in the same grave as her son Charles in the south aisle of Henry VII's chapel in Westminster Abbey.

 Her grandson James VI of Scotland (who later became James I of England) is said to have erected the fine monument, which was in place by 1600 (the monument to Mary Queen of Scots was later erected to the east of Margaret's).
 Her recumbent effigy, made of alabaster, wears a French cap and ruff with a red fur-lined cloak, over a dress of blue and gold.
 On either side of the tomb chest are weepers (small kneeling statues) of her four sons (Charles and Henry and two who died young) and four daughters (all died young).
 The inscription panels read: